idrinth-api-bench/desktop/README.md

-# desktop
+# @idrinth/api-bench/desktop

-An elektron bassed desktop app to run IAB with a UI.
+This is the skeleton of a desktop app in electron and vue to support easy usage of the framework.